JustineBiancaMStaRomana/sip_test_repository/README.md

-Current Objective: Set up streaming to separate device using Google API
+Current Objective: Styling and testing on mobile